 Sources: Responding funders and NGOs, The New York Times, The LA Times, CNN, the U.S. Forest Service, and the National Interagency Fire Center.

-Wildfires have burned through 8.5 million acres across the country, well above the 6 million acre annual average for the past year.
-In California, more than 6,000 fires have scorched more than 550,000 acres.
+Wildfires burned through 8.5 million acres across the country, well above the 6 million acre annual average for the past year.
+In California, more than 9,000 fires scorched nearly 1.4 million acres.
 This season has differed from past seasons because many fires have raged close to cities and population centers instead of remote areas.
 In California’s Napa, Sonoma, Lake, Mendocino, Yuba, Nevada, Calaveras and Butte counties, firefighters battled the 10 blazes through much of October.

 - The Albertsons Companies Foundation, $500,000 to unknown recipients.

 - American Water Charitable Foundation Inc., $100,000 to Redwood Credit Union Community Fund, North Bay Fire Relief.

 - Arts Council Napa County has launched a fund to fund the local creative community.

 - AT&T Inc. Contributions Program, $250,000 to multiple recipients.